davidquinn/psi-header/README.md

 This function takes 2 arguments: `from` determines the first date and `to` determines the second date.

-If the `from` argument begins with a `"*"` and [Changes Tracking](#changes-tracking) is updating an existing header, the function will attempt to reuse the existing `from` year.
-When writing a new header, or when the existing year is not found, the `from` argument after the initial `"*"` is used as described below.

 Possible values for the `from` and `to` arguments are shown in the following table.

 | Property Value | Description |